MathuxNY-73/leetcode/README.md

 - [X] Submit solution.
 Got correct
 - [X] Find a O(n) and constant extra space solution on the sample input.
 With hints
 - [X] Problem solved

+### Letter Combinations of a Phone Number
+The goal is to implement a function that returns all the possible combination of letters from a cellular keyboard given a phone number.
+I tried to solve this problem using the C++ language.
+[Problem link](https://leetcode.com/problems/letter-combinations-of-a-phone-number/description/)
+As of October 8<sup>th</sup>, 2018:
+- [X] Find a first working solution on the sample input.
+- [X] Submit solution.
+Got correct
+- [X] Problem solved